 A healthy diet providing a range of nutrients is important at all times of life, but especially during pregnancy.
-Maternal nutritional status at the time of conception is an important determinant of fetal growth and development and, therefore, a healthy balanced diet before, as well as during, pregnancy is important.
+Maternal nutritional status at the time of conception is an important determinant of fetal growth and development, therefore a healthy balanced diet prior to and during pregnancy is important.

-Coffee can be part of a healthy, balanced diet in pregnancy, though women should follow guidelines on recommended levels of caffeine intake, which vary across Europe.
+Coffee can be part of a healthy balanced diet in pregnancy, however women should follow guidelines on recommended levels of caffeine intake, which vary across Europe.

 Coffee, caffeine and pregnancy

-- The onset of nausea, vomiting and appetite loss in early pregnancy can often result in a spontaneous reduction in coffee and hence, caffeine consumption1.
+- The onset of nausea, vomiting and appetite loss in early pregnancy can often result in a spontaneous reduction in coffee and, as a result, caffeine consumption1.

 - Women with healthy pregnancies may have a higher level of circulating hormones, provoking a stronger avoidance of caffeine in early pregnancy than those women who later miscarry.

-- Therefore, lower caffeine consumption may be a consequence of pregnancy viability, rather than a higher caffeine intake being related to any reproductive complication.
+- Lower caffeine consumption may be a consequence of pregnancy viability as opposed to a higher caffeine intake being related to any reproductive complication.

-- There is no convincing scientific evidence to suggest that consuming a moderate amount of caffeine (200-300mg/day from all sources, not simply coffee*) increases the risk of any reproductive or perinatal complication1,2.
+- There is no strong scientific evidence to suggest that consuming a moderate amount of caffeine (200-300mg/day from all sources, not simply coffee*) increases the risk of any reproductive or perinatal complication1,2.

-* A regular cup of coffee contains approximately 100mg of caffeine.
+* A regular cup of coffee contains approximately 80-85mg of caffeine.